fchampalimaud/nnUNet-docker/README.md

 ## Start and run commands inside container

-The Dockerfile is currently based on `nvcr.io/nvidia/pytorch:22.08-py3` image (available [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch)), which has CUDA 11.7.1 (**requires NVIDIA driver 515 or later**) and PyTorch 1.13.1 installed, and the nnUNet package is the latest version at build time available on PyPI (v1.7.0 at the time of writing).
-The image uses Python 3.8.13.
+The Dockerfile is currently based on `nvcr.io/nvidia/pytorch:22.12-py3` image (available [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch)), which has:

+- CUDA 11.8 (**requires NVIDIA driver 520 or later**)
+- PyTorch 1.14.0
+- nnUNet 1.7.1
+- nnUNetv2 2.0
+- Python 3.8.10.

+> [!IMPORTANT]
+> for more information on the container image used, please refer to the [official compatibility support matrix documentation](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html#framework-matrix-2022).

 ### Prepare a .env file with the data path

-Copy the .env.example file to .env and change the path to the parent data folder, which should include the `nnUNet_raw_data_base`, `nnUNet_preprocessed` and `nnUNet_trained_models` folders.
+Copy the .env.example file to .env and change the path to the parent data folder, which should include the `nnUNet_raw`, `nnUNet_preprocessed` and `nnUNet_results` folders.

 These are mapped to the container as volumes, so the data will be available to the container and in the host system.